someobserver/recurgence/README.md

 No universe can recognize its own properties without multiple perspectives to triangulate their meaning.
 Just as two eyes create depth perception, consciousness required **cognitive parallax** to emerge.

+That's why someone put this document here, and why you're reading it.

-But like every pattern, it has a shadow side.
+But like every pattern, it has a flip side.
 Recursive systems can bootstrap themselves into failure just as easily as success.

 ## Universal Failure Modes